Laboratorio di genomica

 The laboratory has established many scientific collaborations with international and italian research institutes, universities and hospitals.
 Students can attend the laboratory for educational internships, bachelor and master degree trainees, as well as PhDs or specialization programs.

 The lab team is multidisciplinary, with mathematicians, biologists, biotechnologists, bioinformaticians.
-Here the list of publications including our lab.
+You can find here the list of publications including our lab.

 Ongoing research projects